 Translation of the Orphanet content in the national language is also managed by the national teams, provided that they have a sufficient budget.
 At the end of 2018 Belgium, France, Germany, Italy, Poland, Spain and Portugal are undertaking the translation of the entire database and website's content into their national language.
-The Orphanet nomenclature is currently translated into the 9 languages of the website, and also in Czech and Chinese.
+The Orphanet nomenclature is currently translated into the 9 languages of the website, and also in Turkish and Chinese.
 The translation of the nomenclature and abstracts in Japanese is ongoing.
 In 2018 the website was progressively translated into Polish and a Polish version of Orphanet was launched.
-In 2020 work on a Czech translation of the Orphanet website started.
+In 2020 work on a Czech translation of the Orphanet website started with the Czech version launched in 2021.